Local brewery enthusiastically gets green light to start renovations on new facility

 YOUNGSTOWN, Ohio (WKBN) – Plans for a local brewery got approval Tuesday morning from city leaders in Youngstown.

-Members of the Design Review Committee heard from the architect for Penguin City Brewing on plans to renovate the old Republic Steel warehouse on the east end of downtown.
+Members of the Design Review Committee heard from the architect for Penguin City Brewing on plans to renovate an old warehouse on the east end of downtown.

 They’re turning the building into the company’s new headquarters.
 The work will include painting Penguin City’s logo and slogans on the sides of the building.